Using a cloud application does not mean your data is backed up.

-Each one does it differently and the Zoho CRM backup is not 100%.
+Each application does it differently and the Zoho CRM backup is not.

 Before the cloud many companies only found out if they had a backup when their system crashed.